All Episodes

 And note that nobody, nobody on the left will refer to ISIS as the modern equivalent of the Nazis, even though there is a direct link.

-Uh folks, a couple things here before we get to the hard news of the day.
+Folks, a couple things here before we get to the hard news of the day.

-And it fights in the Washington Post of all places.
+There's a new poll out, and it finds in the Washington Post of all places.

-There'll be Indians for those of you in Rio Linda.
+Nine in ten Native Americans, there'll be Indians for those of you in Rio Linda.

-Nine in ten Native Americans say they're not offended by the Washington Redskins name, according to a new Washington Post poll that shows how few ordinary Indians have been persuaded By a national movement to change the football team's mind.
+Nine in ten Native Americans say they're not offended by the Washington Redskins name, according to a new Washington Post poll that shows how few ordinary Indians have been persuaded by a national movement to change the football team's mind.

 What national movement?